smiletrl/math/README.md

 # math

-Math exercises for (Number theory)/Algebra and cryptography.
+Math exercises for Number-Theory, Algebra, and Cryptography.